EeshitaDayani/NewsCloud/README.md

 # NewsCloud
-[NewsCloud](https://news-cloud-v2.vercel.app/) is a fullstack application designed to streamline news consumption in a unique way.
+[NewsCloud](https://news-cloud-v2.vercel.app/) is a website designed to streamline news consumption.
 Using Next.js and THREE.js for a 3D visualization, NewsCloud offers an exciting approach to staying informed.

 ## Features
 **Interactive 3D Visualization**: Explore topics and stories in a way that goes beyond traditional interfaces.